Foundations (song)

-"Foundations" is a song co-written by British singer-songwriter Kate Nash for her debut album, Made of Bricks (2007).
+"Foundations" is a song by English singer-songwriter Kate Nash for her debut album, Made of Bricks (2007).
 It was released as the album's lead single in June 2007, her first single since signing with Fiction Records after the success of her debut single "Caroline's a Victim".

 Music and structure

 The song is written in C major and uses the three main chords of the key C, F, and G as the riff, which is used as a simple eight bar ostinato.
 It follows the A-B-A-B-A-B-C-B pattern.

 During the writing process, producer Paul Epworth suggested to Nash to write "something like 'Cheree' by Suicide", which has a similar chord progression.

 Music video

 The music video was directed by Kinga Burza and makes use of video, still shots and stop motion animation.
 Colourful everyday items such as toothbrushes, shoes, socks and toys (one of which appears to be a Yellow Power Ranger) are prominent.

 It follows the song closely, and is made up of several main scenes; Nash playing a card game, turning in bed, eating lemons ("you've said I must eat so many lemons, because I am so bitter"), sitting on a staircase, arm wrestling, decorating a cake and sitting in her lounge, but is not happy living with her boyfriend.
 The video ends as she packs her suitcase and walks out of the house.